Xt-Editor/Xt-Editor-Xt-Core/doc/IDEAS.md

 ## Key features

 - Package/plugin support.
-  - JSON interface to `xtensis/core`
+  - JSON-API interface to `xtensis/core`

 - Encourage customisation.
   xtensis should encourage customisation of the core, plugins and